Add Math Equations to PowerPoint Presentations in C#

 - Divide(IMathElement, MathFractionTypes)

-Creates a fraction of the specified type with this numerator and specified denominator.
+These methods create a fraction of the specified type with a numerator and specified denominator.
 For example:

 IMathElement numerator = new MathematicalText("x");